ololduck/libwebnovel/README.md

 This crate deals with webnovels.
 You can see it as a way to access different webnovel hosting sites and be able to get their contents.

+Since there are times we don't have Internet access, such as when riding some trains, downloading to disk in a convenient format seems the way to go.

 ### Example
 Say you want to create a software that will generate epubs from a given fiction url.
 This could be expressed by something like the following: